MicrosoftDocs/defender-docs/defender-xdr/mto-incidents-alerts.md

 ---
-title: View and manage incidents and alerts in multi-tenant management in Microsoft Defender XDR
+title: View and manage incidents and alerts in multi-tenant management for Microsoft Defender XDR
-description: Learn about incidents and alerts in multi-tenant management in Microsoft Defender XDR search.appverid: met150 ms.service: defender-xdr ms.author: siosulli
+description: Learn about incidents and alerts in multi-tenant management for Microsoft Defender XDR search.appverid: met150 ms.service: defender-xdr ms.author: siosulli